fungible-farm/dots/b00k/mission.md

-# Mission
+# Mission: Transhuman Social Impact

 The business operates intentionally almost entirely on bio-waste inputs, and seeks to provide many benefits including co2 sequestration.

-* some of the projects are non-obvious 'inventions' where the product it is intended to make is a waste product of another process.
+* some of the projects are non-obvious discoveries or 'required inventions' where the product or tool it is intended to make is a waste product of another process
 * ultimately all the waste is green-tech, green-energy net-negative co2 capture & long term storage

+# Environment Impact
+* co2 sequestration
+* petroleum destabilization

+# Social Impact
+* food
+* materials

+# Technology Impact
+* Cybersecurity & Cyber-governance

 The ambitions of the project start small and get bigger in terms of proving & refining tooling early on smaller & less expensive projects that are each *intended* (by design) to profitable & self-sustainable - but are really exercises to testing and improve the underlying systems as more layers of complexity are added progressively.

+I see profitability as a requisite for sustainability & scale.
+The vision for the FF & GPB system(s) is a “conservatory” indoor garden or patio farming-appliance that contains cybernetically controlled plants and weather.
+The future of residential homes and commercial structures will likely contain multiple biophilic elements that exploit humans' innate desire to be part of a larger biological ‘natural’ ecosystem.
+These systems also clean the air, and can produce comestible food or medicinal plants such as Cannabis.
+The GPB & FF systems operate on terra-firma; however the 2030 & beyond plan is to offer highly-reliable proven ‘astrobotany’ “Space Farming” to support the future independent Mars colonies.
+Terrestrially the architectural vernacular is colloquially known as “solarpunk” which is my opinion on how humanity ought to emphasize creating a ‘sustainable’ utopian future here before we colonize other planets.

+I am keen on continuing this pursuit as it has yielded a number of novel biotech innovations that I hope represent large multi-billion, possibly multi-trillion dollar disruptive planetary-scale market opportunities.

 ## Background

+A mycologist, an evolutionary biologist, a rocket-scientist, a molecular electrochemist, an electronics engineer, and AI+robotics engineer all walk into a pub .. they have a few drinks, and together they MIGHT accidentally conceive Fungible.Farm.

 My early Internet systems skills have helped me find/discover & pursue Intellectual-obscura as an autodidiact using online resources, schools, etc. (the not-generally known physics effects, manufacturing technicals, inventions lost to time).
 Intellectual-obscura is uncharacteristically easy to access now that the Internet has cataloged "most" of it during my lifetime, so using TRIZ I can assume that (equipped with the Internet) I have a larger "intellectual toolkit" available than brilliant minds of history.
 By accessing the independent research from a plurality of domain specialists to identify "enablement technology" (enablement tech deals with feasability prerequisite(s), such that two or more i.e. #1 enablement A & #2 enablement B are required - must be present to make result #3 C).
 By putting each 'enabling technology' together into more complex systems, this is my contribution to evolution & my own transitive humanism -- I'm not actually inventing anything, I'm using already invented/discovered things for applications the inventor/discoverer didn't see or know how to do.
 So I'm using TRIZ to pragmatically & incrementally explore the areas that exist between specialized research in concurrently emerging domains (areas where specialists don't frequently overlap, it's "out of field" for them).
 Fungible is a combination of emergent tech+intellectual obscura - so looking for Entrepenurial 'high-utility' opportunities exist in-between where multiple domains are well understood for specialists (i.e. As the joke goes:  a mycologist, an evolutionary biologist, a rocket-scientist, a molecular electrochemist, an electronics engineer, and AI+robotics engineer all walk into a pub .. they have a few drinks, and together they MIGHT accidentally conceive Fungible.Farm) .. it's highly intra-disciplinary.